Tagimasa/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 We have the following main sampling stages:

-   s1- attendance sampling
+   s1- attendance sampling,
-   s2- infection sampling
+   s2- infection sampling,
-   s3- prim. tracing sampling
+   s3- prim. tracing sampling,
    s4- sec. tracing

-s1 - The sample size is 1,000 individuals attending one of the events - wedding or brunch.
+s1 - The sample size is 1,000 individuals attending one of the events - wedding or brunch. the code assignes every individual to one of the event.
 The sampling frame - 800 individuals are assigned to the brunch, 200 individuals are assigned to the wedding. s2 - The model define Infection probability as 10% - np.random.choice().
-It is binomial distribution – yes/no (infected or not inf.). s3 - The model defines the success rate for tracing infected people is 20% - TRACE_SUCCESS (0.2). s4 - Then secondary tracing (SECONDARY_TRACE_THRESHOLD = 2) applied to the events that have 2 traced cases.
-So, That is what mentioned in the blog, that contact tracing lead to higher presentation of large events – for example weddings, and that creates disproportion in the results and further analysis- the chart represents true and observed proportion of infections resulted from the weddings.
+It is binomial distribution – yes/no (infected or not inf.). randomly chosen 10% individuals assigned as infected it is the same for both types of events s3 - The model defines the success rate for tracing infected people is 20% - TRACE_SUCCESS (0.2). it means that every infected individual has a 20% chance to be sucessfully traced so we have 100 ind. infected and 20 cases traced. quite a small number as mentioned in trhe blog. s4 - Then secondary tracing (SECONDARY_TRACE_THRESHOLD = 2) applied to the events that have 2 traced cases - if 2 or more infections traced for the event, then all infected for the event mentioned as traced.
+That is what mentioned in the blog, that contact tracing lead to higher presentation of large events – for example weddings, and that creates disproportion in the results and further analysis- the chart represents true and observed proportion of infections resulted from the weddings.

 2. Does this code appear to reproduce the graphs from the original blog post?